petterdaae/talkingplants/README.md

 Check out the web demo: [talkingplants.daae.dev](https://talkingplants.daae.dev).

 ## 🛠️ Installation / Development Setup
-Follow this simple 12 step guide to get started! *I recommend hosting the database and rest api on Heroku and the react app on netlify (because this repo contains a lot of the necessary configuration for these).*
+Follow this simple 12 step guide to get started! *I recommend hosting the database and rest api on Heroku and the react app on netlify (because this repo contains a lot of the necessary configuration for these).* App sepecific instructions are intended for android, iOS has not been tested yet.

 1. `sql/`: Setup a postgres database and run the sql scripts.
 2. `api/`: Find a nice place to host the rest api.